 Mojo Verde: Canarian Green Sauce made of cilantro, garlic, olive oil and cumin is perfect for roasted vegetables and bread and just takes 5 minutes to make.

 Mojo verde is something that I’ve been making for years.
-It’s so versatile it fits to almost everything I like: roasted vegetables, potatoes (especially potatoes!), fresh bread, fish, soups, salads, beans… If you decide to throw a Canarian party, I bet this sauce will disappear within minutes.
+It’s so versatile it fits to almost everything I like: roasted vegetables, potato pancakes, potatoes (especially potatoes!), fresh bread, soups, salads, beans… If you decide to throw a Canarian party, I bet this sauce will disappear within minutes.

 Mojo verde (translated from Spanish as “green sauce”) is traditionally made of cilantro, olive oil, sea salt, garlic and cumin.
 I added sunflower seeds for the creamier consistency and a bit of lime juice for a tart touch.
 If you like a more spicy flavor, feel free to add a small chili pepper to it.
 I opted for the more fresh and less spicy flavor.